twmobius/k0s_hetzner/README.md

 - [x] Implement an easy way to add more workers
 - [x] The controller gets a taint that needs to be deleted (or workloads to apply a toleration)
 - [x] sysinfo complains about NAT unknown, figure it out. #1
+- [x] Evaluate using k0s's helm integration
+- [x] Allow to set a Reverse DNS
+- [x] Decide whether to have the ssh key in user-data or as a terraform resource.
+Need to evaluate how the latter interacts with cloud-init, if at all
+- [ ] Support Hetzner "private" networks
+- [ ] Support vswitch type in Hetzner "private" networks
 - [ ] Hetzner right kinda leads us to use the root user.
 We apparently can use cloud-inits user-data to get away from that
 - [ ] Write more docs
-- [ ] Use k0s's helm integration
-- [ ] Also have helm installed locally
-- [x] Allow to set a Reverse DNS
-- [x] Decide whether to have the ssh key in user-data or as a terraform resource.
-Need to evaluate how the latter interacts with cloud-init, if at all